Kokorev-VD/ctf_platform_backend/README.md

 - **Ktlint**: The Ktlint plugin analyzes the Kotlin codebase for code smells and potential issues.
 It helps maintain code quality and consistency throughout the project.

-These libraries collectively empower the project to deliver scalable, maintainable,